PerfectoCode/Samples/Reporting/Java/jbehave-sample/README.md

 }
 ```

-:information_source: Note that driverProvider must be specify in order to user PerfectoReporter. <br/>
+:information_source: Note that driverProvider must be specify in order to use PerfectoReporter. <br/>

 **Using the Driverprovider Class:**

 The [DriverProvider](src/test/java/Objects/DriverProvider.java) instance holds the webdriver. <br/>
-This in order to be able to get it later via PerfectoReporter and test steps implementation.<br/>
+It's later provides the WebDriver instance to the PerfectoReporter and steps implementation classes.<br/>
 Set your Perfecto Lab User, Password, host and DesiredCapabilities at the ***initialize*** method:
 ```Java
 @Override